jimilabinfo/bigstory/README.md

 JM's product shipments continue to decline.
 In recent months, shipments have been just over 300,000 units per month, down 30 percent.
 As a result, the risk of JM's cash flow drying up is rising significantly.
 That's why there are all kinds of layoffs above.
 Moreover, the funds occupied by JM's inventory products and raw materials are growing rapidly.

+The big problem here is that there is no effective scientific management system.
+In a company with more than 400 people, the lack of a vice president-level management team will inevitably lead to such a result.
+Because there is no VP in charge, it may be difficult to coordinate various cross-departmental work, or it may be difficult to do in-depth analysis, adjustment and optimization.
+And every time you argue, you need the chairman to personally communicate and coordinate.
+Even if the chairman has three heads and six arms, it will be difficult to handle it.
+Therefore, from this point of view, GXX does not want the company to IPO, because that will break the current corporate governance structure, and he will also worry that someone will take away more of his interests.

 Over the years, JM has been reluctant to invest in technology such as core algorithms.
 Therefore, in terms of rapid acceleration, rapid deceleration, sharp turn, collision detection, etc. based on gsensor, the performance of the product is average.
 In the field of DVR products, there is almost no investment in any core technology.
 In JM's entire company, there are very, very few employees with a master's degree, which is very rare in Chinese technology companies.
 R & D personnel of JM Company, and some junior college students.
 Therefore, JM does not look like a technology company, but a trading company.
 JM only conducts integrated development on the basis of GPS and communication chips.